1Crazymoney/grant-program/applications/MemeFlateLtd.md

 The MemeFlate Project has exsisted for over 15 months and has built the foundation of what it believes to be a top prospect project and a little different from the avarage tech company, with this being said MemeFlate has accomplished at lot with little resources and fundin.
 Funding has mainly been provided by the project owner and will continue to be untill a break through is made.

-MemeFlate as applied for around 3 grants to date
+MemeFlate has applied for around 3 grants to date:

 Gatechain
-PancakeSwap MVP
+PancakeSwap MVB
 First Round

 ## All relevent project links